gitbrent/SpRestLib/README.md

 need to execute ad-hoc REST calls.
 Using the `sprLib.rest()` interface, any of the REST API endpoints can be called in an easy way.

-Normally, calling the REST APIs can return results in different ways (some are `data.d` while others are `data.d.results`) whereas SpRestLib always returns consistent results will always be array of name/value objects.
+Normally, calling the SharePoint REST APIs can return results in different forms (some are `data.d` while others are `data.d.results`) whereas SpRestLib always returns consistent results in the form of array of objects with name/value pairs.

 Syntax
 `sprLib.rest(options)`